CJThomasDev/Course-Pilot/README.md

 3. Launch CoursePilot from the Start Menu or Desktop shortcut.

-4.Upload a course syllabus PDF and start organizing your semester.
+4. Upload a course syllabus PDF and start organizing your semester.

 ## Requirements